TheShermanTanker/pypy/pypy/doc/build.rst

 lzma (PyPy3 only)
     liblzma or libxz, version 5 and up

-To run untranslated tests, you need the Boehm garbage collector libgc, version 7.4 and up

 On Debian and Ubuntu (16.04 onwards), this is the command to install all build-time dependencies::